Frequently Asked Questions

 The short answer is that “bail” is a part of our legal system that allows an accused person to be released from police custody so they can go about their lives as they prepare for their court date.
 This “bail” could be in the form of money, real property or a bail bond.
 Click Here To Read More.

-The bail bond amount is the full amount of the bail that is set by the court.
-The premium is the dollar amount charged by the bail service provider for providing the pre-trial release service.
-Usually this premium is 10% of the bail amount.
-For example, if the bail amount is $20,000, the premium charged would be $2,000.
+“Bail” is the short version of “bail bond amount” which is the full amount set by the court.
+A premium is the dollar amount charged by the bail service provider for providing the pretrial release service.